connorabbas/laravel-primevue-starter-kit/README.md

-# Laravel, Inertia.js, & PrimeVue w/ PrimeFlex
+# Laravel, Inertia.js, & PrimeVue V3 w/ PrimeFlex

+## About

+A basic authentication starter kit using [Laravel](https://laravel.com/docs/master), [Intertia.js](https://inertiajs.com/), and [PrimeVue V3](https://v3.primevue.org/) w/ [PrimeFlex](https://primeflex.org/).
+An equivalent to using [Laravel Breeze](https://laravel.com/docs/master/starter-kits#laravel-breeze), but with the added benefit of all the PrimeVue components at your disposal.

+> [!NOTE]
+> This branch is no longer maintained, please consider using the latest main/master branch which uses [PrimeVue V4](https://primevue.org/), and [Tailwind CSS](https://tailwindcss.com/) instead of PrimeFlex.

 ## Theming